Frequently Asked Questions for Internship Applicants

 What size electrical outlets are there in Uganda?

 Electrical outlets in Uganda are the same as electrical outlets in the United Kingdom.
 Click here for a photo of the outlet.
 If you have a plug converter, you will be able to charge your own mobile phone, your digital camera, or your laptop at any location with a generator or electricity.
 Plug converters can be purchased at electronics stores in the USA.
+We recommend using a plug converter that also includes a surge protector if you’ll be charging a laptop or other larger electronic item.

 Will I have access to a phone in Iganga?

 Phones in Uganda are on a pay-as-you-go phone card system.
 Each team in Uganda will have a mobile phone to use at any time.
 If a team member would like to call home using the team phone, that is not a problem, but they must buy their own phone card.
 There are also pay phones in town.
 Mobile phones and phone charging businesses are ubiquitous in Uganda.
+If your phone has an international SIM card slot, and it is unlocked, you may be able to use your personal phone in Uganda after purchasing a phone card and airtime credit.

 Will I have access to Internet in Iganga?